 - 1. To provide an education program that will prepare the students to pass the National Board Examination or their respective state board examination. - 2.
-To prepare the students with skills for successful employment as funeral directors and embalmers. - To teach the importance of maintaining public health measures and safety procedures necessary to public health in the care and disposition of dead human remains. - 4.
+To prepare the students with skills for successful employment as funeral directors and embalmers. - 3.
+To teach the importance of maintaining public health measures and safety procedures necessary to public health in the care and disposition of dead human remains. - 4.
 To teach the importance of ethics, law and a professional image in all aspects of Funeral Service including: pre-need, at-need, and after-care services. - 5.
 To teach the skills needed in caring for individuals who are dying and in bereavement. - 6.
 To teach skills necessary for mortuary management, financial accounting, and business law to enable a graduate to make financial and business decisions based on sound business principles and practices. - 7.
 To teach students to be aware of the cultural heritage in the communities being served and changes taking place in society as well as changes in the funeral service profession.
-It is essential for students to stay abreast of current funeral service education and periodicals, pubic health suggestions and requirements, changes in local, state, and federal laws, rules and regulations.
+It is essential for students to stay abreast of current funeral service education and periodicals, public health suggestions and requirements, changes in local, state, and federal laws, rules and regulations. - 8.
+To assist students with the application process for the NBE prior to graduation and transition into entry level positions in the funeral service industry.